tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/instance.html.markdown

 * `cdh_host_id` - (Optional, String, ForceNew) Id of cdh instance.
 Note: it only works when instance_charge_type is set to `CDHPAID`.
 * `cdh_instance_type` - (Optional, String) Type of instance created on cdh, the value of this parameter is in the format of CDH_XCXG based on the number of CPU cores and memory capacity.
 Note: it only works when instance_charge_type is set to `CDHPAID`.
 * `data_disks` - (Optional, List, ForceNew) Settings for data disks.
+* `disable_api_termination` - (Optional, Bool) Whether the termination protection is enabled.
+Default is `false`.
+If set true, which means that this instance can not be deleted by an API action.
 * `disable_monitor_service` - (Optional, Bool) Disable enhance service for monitor, it is enabled by default.
 When this options is set, monitor agent won't be installed.
 Modifying will cause the instance reset.
 * `disable_security_service` - (Optional, Bool) Disable enhance service for security, it is enabled by default.
 When this options is set, security agent won't be installed.
 Modifying will cause the instance reset.
 * `force_delete` - (Optional, Bool) Indicate whether to force delete the instance.
 Default is `false`.
 If set true, the instance will be permanently deleted instead of being moved into the recycle bin.
 Note: only works for `PREPAID` instance.